-Needs Tab General Information
+User Needs Tab General Information

-The needs tab is populated with data either using the Autoselect button to pull in Need Areas and Needs based on the Service Packages are selected for your architecture - region or project.
+The User Needs tab is populated with data either using the Autoselect button to pull in Need Areas and Needs based on the Service Packages are selected for your architecture - region or project.
 You can also use the "New Area" and the "New Need" buttons to add your own need areas and needs.